 Banana Curves And Boomerangs.

-While growing up in the Lawrence Heights housing project my pocket money was always on the lighter side.
+I remember while I was growing up in the Lawrence Heights housing project that my pocket money was always on the lighter side.
 Actually, for the most part I never really had any pocket money.
 I didn't get an allowance when I was a kid and it never really bothered me.
 I had everything I needed, but not everything I wanted.
-I always seemed to have the necessities and that was more than many other kids growing up in the Jungle had.
+I always seemed to have the necessities which were a lot more than many other kids growing up in the Jungle had.

-I was a happy kid; I was just content simply playing road hockey outside after school and on the weekends.
+I was a happy kid; I was just content to simply play road hockey outside after school and on the weekends.
 I literally spent hours upon hours after school developing the skills I needed for our weekend games.
-Having no money meant that buying my one annual new hockey stick was a luxury and if I broke it the chances that I was getting a new one anytime soon were not very good.
-My only option would be to put a plastic replacement blade on my broken stick's wooden shaft.
+Having no money meant that my mother buying me my one annual new hockey stick was a luxury and if I broke it the chances that I was getting a new one anytime soon were not very good.
+My only other option would be to put a plastic replacement blade on the end of my broken stick's wooden shaft.

-My new stick always eventually broke and all the kids used the plastic blades anyway.
-Some kids would heat them up and put on the biggest banana curve.
-In our apartment you could always tell when my custom curve was in progress because the smell of the bubbling plastic just before it was submerged into the kitchen sink full of cold water had an awful smell.
+My new stick would always eventually break and all the kids used the plastic blades anyway.
+Some guys would heat them up and put on the biggest banana curves.
+In our apartment you could always tell when my custom curve was finished because the smell of the bubbling plastic just before I submerged it into our kitchen sink full of cold water had an awful smell.

-Many of my mother's oven mitts were ruined after the plastic got too soft and it would stick to the mitt after bending the hot blade.
+Many of my mother's oven mitts were ruined since the plastic got too soft and it would stick to the mitt while bending the hot blade.
 Looking back, I now realize that I always overheated my blades.
 The following week the curve would have to be redone all over again if I had a bad game.
 Afterall, it had to be the blade's fault, what else could it be?
-It was then back to the stove and that putrid stench inside our apartment.

-Some guys would grind the blade down to a lethal sharp point at the tip.
-It was those guys who would rarely hit the net when they took a shot.
+Some guys would grind their blades down to a lethal sharp point at the tip.
+It was those same guys who would rarely hit the net when they took a shot.
 They would always shoot from anywhere and everywhere and they were always chasing down their errant shots when the ball would sail far beyond and past the goal.

 When a blade got real cold it would crack when slashed by another player's stick.
-A crack always meant a quick repair and another trip up to the stove, but this time I was heating up the plastic and smoothing the crack together with a butter knife.
-This usually was just a temporary repair and meant I would have to buy another blade in the near future.
+A cracked blade always meant a quick repair and another trip up to the stove, but this time I was just heating up the plastic and smoothing the crack together with a butter knife.
+This repair usually was just a temporary fix and I would have to buy another blade in the near future.

 I remember there were two brands of blades that were very popular and you could buy them both at the Canadian Tire store.
 Cooper made the Superblade; it was white and sold for a buck.
 The best blade though was the Mylec.
 I remember Phil Esposito who was one of the best players in the NHL during the early 70's pitched the blade.
-They were always my favorite and the beige coloured blade sold for about two bucks.
+The Mylec was my favorite and the beige coloured blade sold for about two bucks.

 When I was a kid I never really did develop a booming slap shot because I was always afraid of breaking my stick.
 I would forever become the playmaker always looking to make a pass rather than shoot myself.
 Even in my adult years I still favor a perfect pass to set up a goal rather than scoring a goal myself.